 The General Membership has the final authority in the co-op.
 The membership elects the Board of Directors and approves co-op policies.
 The Board has the legal power to carry out the business of the co-op, but can be removed by a vote of the General Membership.

 Professionals are hired by the co-op’s Board of Directors for accounting and legal requirements.
-However, much work is done by volunteer committees, which report to the board of Directors and to the General Membership.
+However, much work is done by volunteer committees, which report to the Board of Directors and to the General Membership.

 Monthly housing charges cover the cost of the mortgage repayment, taxes, maintenance, management, and replacement reserves.